Why you should read these

 We don't accept any responsibility for any loss or damage you may incur as a result of the acts or omissions of your insurer, a Lender, a Borrower or any other third party.

 If we don't meet our obligations under these terms due to events outside of our control, such as machine failure, industrial disputes or because we have to keep to a relevant law, we won't be responsible for any losses or costs caused.

 Usually all communications are made via the app, but we may also contact you by email, letter, telephone or any other reasonable method.
 You should contact us in the app unless we specify otherwise.
 We can't guarantee your instructions have been received unless we've acknowledged them.
 We reserve the right to refuse instructions but, if we do, we'll let you know.

-You can find details of how we treat your personal data in our privacy notice, which you can find in our app.
+You can find details of how we treat your personal data in our privacy notice, which you can find in our app or website.